Andrew Gordon-Saker

-Andrew Stephen Gordon-Saker (born 4 October 1958) is a British Costs Judge who has been Senior Costs Judge (Chief Taxing Master) since 1 October 2014.
+Andrew Stephen Gordon-Saker (born 4 October 1958) is a retired British Costs Judge.
+He was the Senior Costs Judge (Chief Taxing Master) between 1 October 2014 and 1 November 2024.

 He was educated at Stonyhurst College and the University of East Anglia (LLB, 1980).
 He was called to the bar at Middle Temple in 1981, and served as a Conservative Party councillor on Camden London Borough Council from 1982 to 1986 for the Bloomsbury ward.

 Family

-He is married to Liza Gordon-Saker (born 30 November 1959), a British Circuit Judge.
+He is married to Liza Gordon-Saker, a British circuit judge.